CA Sandeep Kanoi

 Can I simultaneously avail tax benefits on my home loan and HRA?

 The tax benefits for home loan and HRA are two separate entities and have no direct bearing on each other.
 As long as you are paying rent for an accommodation, you can claim tax benefits on the HRA component of your salary, while also availing tax benefits on your home loan.
-This could be the case if your own home is rented out or you work from another city etc. However, you need to account for any rental income you receive from the property you own under income from other sources.
+This could be the case if your own home is rented out or you work from another city etc.

 (Republished with amendments )